Make a claim now by calling 0800 808 9740 or

 Claims for military accidents are extremely complicated and in the case of this type of claim, it is essential to consult an experienced injury lawyer.
 There is generally a 3-year time limit from the date the injury was sustained to make a claim for compensation.
 However, if the claimant is not considered to be mentally able to deal with the claim within 3 years the rule is sometimes relaxed.

-Military personnel can also claim under the Criminal Injuries Compensation (overseas) Scheme.
+Military Compensation & Criminal Injuries Compensation Scheme Military personnel can also claim under the Criminal Injuries Compensation (overseas) Scheme.
 This scheme would compensate personnel who have been victims of deliberate criminal violence whilst working overseas.
 Therefore, allowing the victim to claim the equivalent compensation to a victim of crime in their home country.

-If you have suffered a personal injury or an industrial disease while employed by the RAF for an accident which was not your fault, you may be able to make a personal injury compensation claim.
+If you have suffered a personal injury or an industrial disease while employed by the RAF for an accident that was not your fault, you may be able to make a personal injury compensation claim.

 All employers owe a duty of care to their employees, meaning they should take all reasonable steps to ensure their employees’ health, safety and wellbeing whilst carrying out their duties while at work.